boomtown15/apigw-lambda-deployment/README.policy.md

 aws iam create-user --user-name cicd-user
 ```

-Create access keys for the user and save the output:
+Create access keys for the user and save the access key id and secrete access key output for a later step:
 ```
 aws iam create-access-key --user-name cicd-user
 ```